icryez/SnakeGameMadeEz/README.md

 Snake game for noobs.

 This game literally plays itself.
-The snake uses a path finding algorithm to find the bait and moves towards the target increasing it's length everytime it consumes the target.
+The snake uses a path finding algorithm to find the bait and moves towards the target increasing it's length (TBI) everytime it consumes the target.